What is Google My Business?

 Direct search involves a query including your business name, a variant of your name, or address.
 When someone anywhere in the US searches for our client ER Fitness LLC, their information card shows up in the sidebar of the Google Search results.
 The business is also seen on a Google Map.
 This is great for both local storefront businesses and remote businesses who serve a whole region.

 Discovery search involves a broad query including relevant information about your business and a location.
 For example, when someone searches “Fitness in Lexington, MI” or “Gym in Lexington, MI”, ER Fitness again shows up in the sidebar.
 This is a great way for potential customers to discover new businesses.
 However, there is no guarantee your information will come up for a particular discovery search.

 How to Get Started

 First, search your business name and location on Google.
 Sometimes Google has information gathered to create a listing for your business, and you’ll need to claim it.
 If you don’t see a listing in the sidebar of the results, you’ll need to create a new one.
-If you’re a Cemah client on a managed package, we’ll create and update your Google My Business profile for you.
+If you’re a Cemah client on a premium custom pricing package, we’ll create and update your Google My Business profile for you.
 One less thing to worry about!

 Information & Verification